ziagrosvenor/star-shapes/README.md

 ### Todo

+- User chooses colour of their player shape
+- Handle touch events for a mobile version of the game.
+- Use sprites.
 - Show loading screen when waiting for a second player.
-- Show a game over screen.
 - Refactor the server side update loop.
-- Handle touch events for a mobile version of the game.
+- Show duration of gameplay in seconds/milliseconds.
 - Show top scores screen.
-- Use sprites.
-- Show duration of gameplay in seconds/milliseconds.
+- Show a game over screen.